GII/emdb_cognitive_nodes_gii/docs/source/cognitive_nodes/cn_api_documentation.rst

 Here you can find a description of all the scripts to implement the different cognitive nodes, their specific topics and services, and the documentation of their methods.

+The API reference of the base class CognitiveNode can be found in the `core API Reference <https://docs.pillar-robots.eu/projects/emdb_core/en/latest/core/API.html#cognitive-node>`_

 ++++++++++
 Perception
 ++++++++++